-This hybrid research-immersion course utilizes marine invertebrates (abalone, purple sea urchins, bay mussels), vertebrates (salt-tolerant fish – Japanese medaka, zebrafish), insects – fruit flies, and nematode – worms – to genetically barcode (sequence) the mitochondrial cytochrome C-oxidase and perform a phylogenetics analysis.
-Students will learn evolutionary and molecular biology concepts, extract DNA from multiple species and PCR-amplify a genetic marker to analyze mutation rates, sequence relatedness/speciation, and comparative sequencing analysis of a metabolic gene critical for adaptive metabolic mechanisms.
-The course content is a mix of evolutionary biology theory and modeling, standard and advanced molecular biology techniques, and bioinformatics analysis.
+Which genetic differences underline awesome diversity of animals?
+What is genetically shared and what is unique among evolutionary distant animals?
+How closely related are you to them?
+In this research-immersion course you will explore and analyze various organisms to better understand and appreciate biodiversity on anatomical, morphological, and genetic levels, tracing back animals’ evolutionary connections.
+You will apply evolutionary and molecular biology concepts, extract DNA from multiple species (sea urchins, abalone, worms, insects, fish, and yourself …), sequence genes critical for metabolism and adaptation, calculate mutation rates, and infer evolutionary distance between animals.
+This course is a mix of evolutionary biology, standard and advanced molecular biology / gene sequencing techniques, and bioinformatics analysis.
 Part of the course complements the ongoing research project in partnership with National Park Service, which utilizes environmental DNA (eDNA) methodology to better understand the adaptive mechanisms and responses to environmental stressors of Southern California endangered black abalone population.
-During the 11-weeks hybrid course meting twice weekly, students will perform research in-person once per week, and meet virtually to discuss concepts and primary scientific literature, design experiment, analyze the data, etc. once per week.
-The course will conclude with the science seminar during which students will present their research in-person to a selected audience.
+During the in-person course meeting, students will work in small teams in the lab to discuss concepts and primary scientific literature, design experiments, perform research, analyze the data, and prepare a scientific report.
+The course will conclude with the formal science seminar during which students will present their research in-person to a selected audience.

 Grade Level: Students must currently be in 10th–12th grade

-- 4 hours of work required outside of online lecture/lab a week
+4-6 hours of work required outside of lecture

 Scholarship Opportunities: Click here (Application Deadline: 3pm PST on September 2nd, 2022.
 Students will be notified of their status by September 9th.)